 When a donor has unconditionally promised to contribute funds to the Foundation in future periods, the Foundation recognizes a pledge receivable.
 Pledges expected to be collected within one year are recorded as support and a receivable at net realizable value.
 Pledges expected to be collected in future years are recorded as support and a receivable at the present value of expected future cash flows.
 Discounts on those amounts are computed using interest rates applicable to the years in which the promises are received.
 Amortization of discounts is included in contribution revenue.
 Conditional promises to give are not included as support until the conditions are substantially met.
-A provision for doubtful pledges receivable has not been established as management considers all accounts to be collectible based on favorable history over a substantial period of time.
+Management has determined that an allowance for credit losses would be immaterial based on the Foundation's credit policies, prior collection experience, and the types of donors associated with the Foundation.